dreadflopp/dreads_modlist_patches/README.md

 - If LOOT tells you to clean a mod, clean it.
 - Always install the main and update file(s), unless the guide tells you otherwise.
 - The recommended resolutions of textures are just recommendations.
 You may install higher resolution versions of the mods if your computer can handle it.

+The provided patches comes with a neat FOMOD installer that automatically chooses what to install.
+The patches consists of a huge bunch of esl-flagged plugins.
+Since they are esl-flagged you do not have to worry about the old plugin count limit.
+Keeping the patches separated in different plugins helps during development when adding, testing and replacing mods.
+This also makes this mod list mostly modular.
+There are a few exceptions:
+- You need to use the Unofficial Skyrim Special Edition Patch
+- Cloaks of Skyrim and Winter is coming should be used together or not at all for the patches to work.

+Note that records from the Particle patch is not forwarded since the plugin is obsolete.
+ENB users should use [ENB Helper](https://www.nexusmods.com/skyrimspecialedition/mods/23174)

 ## Extenders
 #### [SKSE64](http://www.nexusmods.com/skyrimspecialedition/mods/30379)